AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

     * Check number of users, requests and load
 * Access App and space specific performance reports
   * Once the server is up, check whether the general metrics are green/orange/red, then identify specific app issues
-  * Open same reports above filtered to app or space (for example Photoshop desktop, paywall)
+  * Open same reports above filtered to app or space (for example, Photoshop desktop, paywall)
   * Use Splunk log APIs to access service and application performance
   * Contact Customer Support in case there are other issues.